LF-digitala-kanaler/LFDS/content/components/web/typography/headings.md

       You have four sizes of display-headings to choose from.
 Use common sense and a fine-tuned design eye to choose which one.

+      When working with smaller screens it is recommended to only use display-3 or display-4.

       ###### Red words in headings